top of page

 When you make these commitments, you are making them first to yourself, second to the group, and third to the Group Sponsors.
 We hold each other accountable throughout the course of the month.

 B2B members are expected to attend ALL the meetings each week, with very few exceptions.
 Only pre-arranged absences for a narrow range of reasons or for a life-or-death emergency will be excused.
 Please make sure your schedule is clear during the set meeting times and that you budget adequate time for writing assignments, working the Steps, and meeting with your sponsor.
 If you anticipate missing more than two meetings for any reason during the upcoming B2B session, please refrain from applying now and sign up later, at a time you are certain to meet the requisite time commitment.

 Please make sure you familiarize yourself with all the requirements (by carefully reading this page and the Back-to-Basics Commitments) before applying for a Back-to-Basics group.
-At the group’s Commitment Meeting, members will be asked whether they understand these commitments and are willing to adhere to them throughout the month.
+At the group’s 90-minute Commitment Meeting, members will be asked whether they understand these commitments and are willing to adhere to them throughout the month.